duckdb/duckdb-web/_posts/2024-10-11-duckdb-tricks-part-2.md

 ## Fixing Timestamps in CSV Files

-If we load the `schedule.csv` file using DuckDB’s CSV reader, the CSV sniffer will detect the second column as a `VARCHAR` field:
+If we load the `schedule.csv` file using DuckDB’s CSV reader, the CSV sniffer will detect the first column as a `VARCHAR` field:

 ```sql
 CREATE TABLE schedule_raw AS